Biography

 Matthew Collins is a writer, speaker and voice coach who works with clients ranging from prisoners and business people to members of the Women’s Institute.

-Many moons ago, he was Special Assignments Man for BBC2’s The Travel Show – a curious low-budget-travel job that he did for ten years.
+Many moons ago, he was Special Assignments Man for BBC TV’s The Travel Show – a curious low-budget-travel job that he did for over ten years.

 Each week a stunned Matthew was given tickets, money and a surprise travel assignment – anything from spending a week in a French nudist camp to making a six-days-and-nights coach journey to Athens and back (with only a half-hour break in Athens).